szilard/benchm-dataframes/README.md

 of time.
-This project aims at a *minimal* benchmark of a few popular tools for working with tabular data of moderately large sizes (but still within the reach of interactive data analysis - response times of a few seconds on a server/desktop or even a laptop).
+This project aims at a *minimal* benchmark of a few popular tools for working with tabular data of moderately large sizes (but still within the reach of interactive data analysis - response times of a few seconds on a commodity server/desktop or even a laptop).

 This project is the continuation of my [similar benchmark](https://github.com/szilard/benchm-databases) from 10 years ago.

 #### Tools

-The tools analysed are:
+The tools analysed are open source statistical/data analysis software/libraries (R data.table, R dplyr, python's pandas, polars from python) and embedded analytical database engines (duckdb from python) and a columnar database (clickhouse).

 - R data.table
 - R dplyr